maugavilla/well_hello_stats/tutorials/5_1_descriptive_statistics.md

 variability measures.
 We will use the `descr()` function from the `summarytools` package.

-Be aware that this function will give you resutls if you use them with categorical variables, but these would not be meaningful.
+Be aware that this function will give you results if you use them with categorical variables, but these would not be meaningful.

 From the selected variables the only ones that are truly continuous are